hallambaker/Mathematical-Mesh/Web/Guide/message.md

 <dt>Confirmation
 <dd>Confirmation messages allow authorized senders to ask for a specific request
 to be accepted or denied.
-If the recpient replies to a confirmation message, a signed response is returned stating the user's response.
+If the recpient replies to a confirmation message, a signed response is returned stating the user's response.</dd>
 </dl>